American nationalism

 American nationalism is a form of civic, ethnic, cultural or economic influences found in the United States.
 Essentially, it indicates the aspects that characterize and distinguish the United States as an autonomous political community.
 The term often explains efforts to reinforce its national identity and self-determination within its national and international affairs.

-All four forms of nationalism have found expression throughout the United States' history, depending on the historical period.
-The first Naturalization Act of 1790 passed by Congress and President George Washington defined American identity and citizenship on racial lines, declaring that only "free white men of good character" could become citizens, and denying citizenship to enslaved Black people and anyone of non-European stock; thus it was a form of ethnic nationalism.
-American scholars such as Hans Kohn, however, argue that the United States government institutionalized a civic nationalism founded upon legal and rational concepts of citizenship, being based on common language and cultural traditions, and that the Founding Fathers of the United States established the country upon liberal and individualist principles.
+All four forms of nationalism have found expression throughout American history, depending on the historical period.
+The first Naturalization Act of 1790 passed by Congress and George Washington defined American identity and citizenship on racial lines, declaring that only "free white men of good character" could become citizens, and denying citizenship to enslaved black people and anyone of non-European stock; thus it was a form of ethnic nationalism.
+Some American scholars have argued that the United States government institutionalized a civic nationalism founded upon legal and rational concepts of citizenship, being based on common language and cultural traditions, and that the Founding Fathers of the United States established the country upon liberal and individualist principles.